What Is Major Depressive Disorder?

 Medically reviewed by Paige Henry, LMSW, J.D.

-Did you know?
-There is more than one singular diagnosis of depression, and major depressive disorder (MDD) is generally considered to be one of the more severe forms.
+Depression is a mood disorder marked by low mood, loss of interest, fatigue, and several other mental and physical symptoms.
+There are multiple depressive disorders listed in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
+Major depressive disorder (MDD) is the most common of these mental health conditions—and one of the most severe.
 Getting help for MDD can increase the chances of recovering and living a productive life.
 Knowing the symptoms of MDD can be an excellent place to start.

 Read on to learn more about this depressive disorder and possible supportive solutions that can help.